 Politically, the ID movement has made incredible strides in a short amount of time.
 In 1999, just eight years after the movement really took off, the Kansas Board of Education voted to remove evolution from Kansas schools' science curriculum, and the decision was widely attributed to campaigning by proponents of intelligent design.
 In 2004, the Dover Area School Board in Pennsylvania decided to require that all public schools in the district teach ID alongside evolution in science classes.
 A year later, a U.S. District Court Judge ruled that the requirement was unconstitutional.

-For more information on intelligent design, creation, evolution and related topics, check out the links on the next page.
+For more information on intelligent design, creation, evolution and related topics, check out the links below.